Chart Color Schemes

 Population growth drivers in Port Noarlunga are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Port Noarlunga is around 3,408, reflecting an increase of 163 people since the 2021 Census.
-This growth represents a 5.0% rise from the previous figure of 3,245 residents.
-The change is inferred from AreaSearch's estimation of the resident population at 3,346 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 14 validated new addresses since the Census date.
-This results in a density ratio of 1,363 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, from 2016 to 2026, Port Noarlunga has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 71.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Port Noarlunga is around 3,284.
+This figure represents an increase of 39 people since the 2021 Census, which reported a population of 3,245.
+The current estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2025, indicating a resident population of 3,271 with an additional 14 validated new addresses since the Census date.
+This results in a population density ratio of 1,313 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Interstate migration contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, an above median population growth is projected for statistical areas across the nation.
-Based on aggregated SA2-level projections, the suburb of Port Noarlunga is expected to grow by 525 persons to reach a total population of approximately 3,933 by 2041, reflecting an increase of 15.1% over the 17-year period.
+Population projections for Port Noarlunga are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and SA State Government's Regional/LGA projections by age category released in 2023 using 2021 data with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+According to these projections, the suburb is expected to grow by 417 persons to 2041, reflecting an increase of 12.3% in total over the 16 years.

 Frequently Asked Questions - Population